quantum-mob/Q3/README.md

 ## Requirements

-Q3 requires **Mathematica v12.0 or later**.
+Q3 requires *Mathematica v12.0 or later*.

 ## Installation

-Q3 provides a fully automatic installation method.
+Q3 provides a *fully automatic installation method*.
 Please take a look at the [Installation Guide](./INSTALL.md) -- `INSTALL.md` -- for the instructions.

 ## Quick Start

 Once the application is installed, put `Q3` or `Q3/guide/Q3` in the search field of the Wolfram Language Documentation Center (Mathematica help window) to get detailed technical information about the application.
 It will give you users' guides and tutorials.

 ## For Beginners of Mathematica

 If this is your first time to use Mathematica, this guide written by Stephen Wolfram himself might be a good starting point: [An Elementary Introduction to the Wolfram Language (2nd edition)](https://www.wolfram.com/language/elementary-introduction/2nd-ed/).

 ## Feedback